Dwarf & Semi Dwarf Japanese Maples

 Shaina (shown at right) - Groupings of small red leaves form unique rosette patterns.
 This dwarf maple will grow slowly to about six feet; branching is dense.

 Sharp's Pygmy - A naturally compact green tree forming a pleasing small round head.
 Rarely reaches three feet in height; excellent for bonsai.
 Green leaves have coarsely toothed margins; scarlet and orange in fall.

 Shidava Gold - Dwarf form of Aoyagi.
 Bright green bark.
 Foliage is a clear yellow-green.
 Experts estimate height in the average garden will be about 9 feet.
 Easily kept smaller in container.

 Shishigashira - The "Lion's mane," with its sculptured habit and curled leaves, is a conversation piece.
 This maple is slow-growing6 or 7 feet with age.
 Tolerates sun.

 Skeeter's Broom - Semi-dwarf with bright red leaf.
 Red color persists during summer months.
 Growth tends to be somewhat columnar.
-Several sizes available.

 Wilson’s Pink Dwarf - Spring foliage emerges in tones of fresh pink and orange.
 Summer leaves are a light, bright green.
 Early to leaf out, Wilson’s Pink makes a charming container subject or rock garden focus.
 It is a slow growing, upright dwarf.
-Young trees, under a foot tall.